skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > Geeze.
 Let's have another look at the map, shall we?
 >
-> The players just left the Mages Archives, which was on the far
+> The players just left the Magus Archives, which was on the far
 > south-east tip of the island.
 Then they returned west to Washport.
 >
 > Mordan has been in the town of Crossway, building his power.